 Other Things To Think About

 Allocation isn’t everything.
 Tax-efficiency is important too.
-Whether your investments are held in a retirement account (eg. company pension or a SIPP), or a Stocks and Shares ISA, invest tax efficiently.
+Whether your investments are held in a retirement account (of which there are multiple types) or a Stocks and Shares ISA, invest tax efficiently.

 Not All One-Fund Portfolios Are Created Equal